 - Interactive Voice Response (IVR): Our IVR software enables you to play pre-recorded instructions or questions to your customers, respond to speech answers or telephone keypad entries, and move them to the queue or self-service option they need, quickly and easily.
 It also shares data with our Active Call Distribution (ACD) software so your agents have all the information they need, when they answer the call, which reduces average handling time.

-- Mobility Service: As most people these days use their mobile phone to call, reduce call abandonment rates, increase self-service usage and improve the customer experience by displaying options whilst they’re waiting in a queue – directly to their phone.
+- Mobility Service: As most people these days use their mobile phone to call, mobile customer experience service reduces call abandonment rates, increases self-service usage and improves the customer experience by displaying options whilst they’re waiting in a queue – directly to their phone.
 You could notify them of expected wait time, ask for customer identification details, provide self-service suggestions, or enable them to request a callback whilst retaining their place in the queue.

 4. Implement overflow queueing